seliiin-na/Computational-Bio/dictionary.md

 ## Python Dictionary (Hashmap in Java)
 - **constant time lookup** –> don't need to loop to access anymore
 	- whereas in list: ineffecient to find items
+- **memoization**
+	- check if we already know the solution to our particular problem

 ```python